-Create Easy Pantry Recipes requires time and organization.
+Creating Easy Pantry Recipes requires time and organization.
 It’s easy to forget yourself when you have a busy lifestyle.
 Thankfully staple ingredients or foods always bring us back to what a basic lifestyle should be.
 There’s no longer a need to feel that you have to have everything in your pantry.
 Knowing what the basic necessities are to create a healthy meal can help.

 Do an inventory of what you have

 Taking an inventory of what you have in your pantry and refrigerator is crucial when budgeting.
-We all want to save money and many of us are not good at couponing.
+We all want to save money, and many of us are not good at couponing.
 (The online dictionary describes couponing as the activity of seeking out or saving discount coupons to save money on food or household purchases.

 The first thing to do is to create a list of what you have in your pantry and refrigerator.
-Creating a list will help you figure out what you need to buy to create meals you and your family will enjoy.
+Making a list will help you figure out what you need to buy to create meals you and your family will enjoy.

 Not only will it help you save money and time, but you also won’t have to run out for takeout or have your takeout delivered.
-Just cook up some pantry staples, it’s healthier.
+Just cook up some pantry staples; it’s healthier.

 Reasons to cook your pantry staples

 There are lots of reasons to cook from your pantry.
 Stress, the number one killer, can be avoided easily.
-You can also save time and money and use certain ingredients many times.
+You can also save time and money and use specific ingredients many times.
 So, avoid stressful situations as much as you can.